radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 and analysis process.
 This is meant as a broad introduction to familiarize users with the general workflow, and some of the parameters and terminology.
-We will  continue with assembly and analysis of the Anolis dataset of Prates *et al* 2016, which we fetched during the previous QC analysis step.
+We will  continue with assembly and analysis of the Anolis dataset of [Prates *et al.* 2016](http://www.pnas.org/content/pnas/113/29/7978.full.pdf), which we fetched during the previous QC analysis step.
 This data was generated with the GBS protocol and sequenced single-end (SE), but the core concepts will apply to assembly of other data types (ddRAD and paired-end (PE)).